Bueggi/flock-server/README.md

 # Flock - Backend
 ## Introduction
+Planning trips has never been easier before.
+Flock is the easiest way organizing trips as a group.
+Every member of a trip can make suggestions on three categories: Destination, Budget, Timeframe.
+Everyone can vote for their favorite option.
+As soon as the decision is made the creator can lock the voting.
+Any need to discuss?
+With the help of the chat feature communication is centralized in the app.

 ## Installation
 Clone the repo onto your local machine and run `npm i`.
 In order to test the application you can run `npm run dev`.